-Edge Control is the function that a ski-binding supplies when putting a ski up on edge.
-A good binding must supply powerful edge-control so that there is a nearly 1-to-1 correspondence between the skier and the ski, starting the instant a skier initiates a turn — and a good binding must continue to supply powerful edge control throughout the turn.
-Some turns must be made on ice.
-When this must happen, there should be no chatter.
-Edges should bite into the ice like the way tracks support a train.
+Edge Control is the function a ski-binding supplies when putting a ski up on edge.
+A good binding must supply powerful edge-control so that there is a nearly 1-to-1 correspondence between skier-movement and ski-edging, starting the instant a skier initiates a turn and all throughout the turn.
+Some turns must be performed on ice: there must be no chatter.
+Powerful edge control is necessary for great skiing performance.

 In aeronautical terms, edge control is in the 'roll'-direction.
-A binding supplies edge-control based on the width of the toe cup and heel cup, the width of the heel pad, the width of the anti-friction-pad (AFD), and the magnitude of the hold-down force at the heel.
-The toe cup cannot clamp down on the toe of the boot — because the torsional release function would then not function — but for high-performance skiing and racing, the toe cup of the Howell 880 Pro and the Howell 888 Max are designed to block free-play in the roll direction, expressly to assist the heel with its edge-control hold-down force.
+A binding supplies edge-control based on the width of the toe cup, the width of the heel cup, the width of the heel pad, the width of the anti-friction-pad (AFD), and the magnitude of the hold-down force at the heel.
+The toe cup cannot clamp down on the toe of the boot — because the torsional release function would then not function — but for high-performance skiing and racing, the toe cup of the Howell 880 Pro and the Howell 888 Max are designed to block free-play in the roll direction in order to assist the heel with its hold-down force.

-Pin bindings (some skiers call then 'tech bindings' — but they are hardly 'tech') do not come close to providing reasonable edge-control on firm snow or ice.
-All pin bindings provide exceptionally poor edge control on firm-snow or ice.
-Alpine bindings far our-perform pin bindings when it comes to edge-control.
+Pin bindings (some skiers call then 'tech bindings' — but they are hardly 'tech') do not come close to providing good edge-control on firm snow or ice.
+Alpine bindings out-perform pin bindings when it comes to edge-control.

 Howell 800 Venus — Loaded with ACL-Friendly features for women.
 DIN 2.5—9

-See prices—including low $80 Reservation Deposit—in the on-line catalog.
+See prices—including $80 Reservation Deposit—in the on-line catalog.

 FLAT-OUT SKIING CONFIDENCE.